 TVA in Kentucky

-- In fiscal year 2012, TVA sold more than 7 billion kilowatt-hours of electricity to 10 municipal and five cooperatively owned utilities that distribute TVA power in Kentucky.
+- In fiscal year 2013, TVA sold almost 7 billion kilowatt-hours of electricity to 10 municipal and five cooperatively owned utilities that distribute TVA power in Kentucky.

-- The distributors provided 2.8 billion kilowatt-hours of electricity to more than 203,000 households in 28 counties in western and central Kentucky in 2012.
+- The local power companies provided over 2.8 billion kilowatt-hours of electricity to more than 204,000 households in 28 counties in western and central Kentucky in 2013.

-- Kentucky distributors served more than 47,000 commercial and industrial customers in fiscal year 2012 with sales of more than 3.8 billion kilowatt-hours.
-In addition, distributors in Kentucky sold more than 93 million kilowatt-hours in outdoor lighting.
+- Kentucky's local power companies served about 46,000 commercial and industrial customers in fiscal year 2013 with sales of more than 3.7 billion kilowatt-hours.
+In addition, these local power companies in Kentucky sold more than 93 million kilowatt-hours in outdoor lighting.

 - Distributors of TVA power serve all or a portion of the following counties in south central and western Kentucky: Adair, Allen, Barren, Butler, Caldwell, Calloway, Carlisle, Christian, Clinton, Cumberland, Edmonson, Fulton, Graves, Grayson, Hickman, Livingston, Logan, Lyon, Marshall, Metcalfe, Monroe, Muhlenberg, Ohio, Simpson, Todd, Trigg, Warren and Whitley.